nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `DeleteListingCommand#execute()` method is called which calls the `Model#deleteListing(Listing)` method to delete the Listing at the specified `Index` in `Model`.

-The sequence diagram below shows the delete client process.
+The sequence diagram below shows the delete listing process.

 ![deleteListingSequenceDiagram](images/DeleteListingSequenceDiagram.png)